 Going from convicted felon and star athlete at Sing Sing Prison to Albany Senators center fielder, Alabama Pitts ventured into a firestorm of controversy, provoking a spirited national debate on the merits of prison rehabilitation in 1935.
 Allowing the ex-convict Pitts to play professionally set a precedent whose influence continues to pervade professional sports, with the likes of Ron LeFlore, Steve Howe and Darryl Strawberry, among others, benefiting from baseball's willingness to excuse a player's off-the-field troubles in exchange for his on-the-field value.
 Pitts' own professional baseball career was disappointing, and he would spend the final years of his short life trying to escape the celebrity he never sought.

-Edwin Collins Pitts was born in March 1910, in Opelika, Alabama.
+Edwin Collins Pitts was born March 1, 1910, in Opelika, Alabama.
 His father, Edwin Sr., a U.S. Army cavalryman, died just five months after Pitts was born.
 To avoid confusion between Pitts and his father, his mother, Erma, nicknamed her son the "Alabama" Pitts.
 Erma later remarried, but his stepfather also died when Pitts was a boy.
 Little is known of Pitts' youth, with no record of any high school or sandlot sports.